 Transfer of equity

-A Transfer of Equity occurs where a party is either added to, or taken off, the ownership of a property.
+Transfer of equity occurs where a party is either added to, or taken off, the ownership of a property.

-- The gift of an interest is a property; or
+- The gift of an interest is a property

 Every situation is different and has potential implications for all parties involved.

-A party leaving will want to ensure all liabilities associated with the property have been released.
-A party joining will need advice as to legal responsibilities of owning the property and also on Stamp Duty Land Tax implications.
+For example, a party leaving will want to ensure all liabilities associated with the property have been released.
+And a party joining will need advice as to legal responsibilities of owning the property, and also on Stamp Duty Land Tax implications.

-At Wollens our property experts have significant experience in assisting clients with Transfers of Equity.
-Where necessary we are also able to draw upon the expertise of our Family and Trusts & Probate Teams.
+Our property experts have significant experience in assisting clients with transfers of equity.
+Where necessary we are also able to draw upon the expertise of our Family and Trusts & Probate teams.